MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 These instructions require [Visual Studio Code](https://code.visualstudio.com/) and the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).
 Go to the sample folder you cloned or downloaded and open VS Code with the command `code .`.

 > [!NOTE]
-> The steps in this section require the docker daemon to be running.
-In some installations, for example on Windows, you need to open [Docker Desktop](https://www.docker.com/products/docker-desktop/), which starts the docker daemon, before proceeding.
+> The steps in this section require the Docker daemon to be running.
+In some installations, for example on Windows, you need to open [Docker Desktop](https://www.docker.com/products/docker-desktop/), which starts the daemon, before proceeding.

 | Instructions    | Screenshot |
 |:----------------|-----------:|